dmatt/adstxtcrawler/README.md

   -t FILE, --targets=FILE
                         list of domains to crawler ads.txt from -d FILE, --database=FILE
-                        Database to dump crawlered data into -v, --verbose         Increase verbosity (specify multiple times for more)
+                        Database to dump crawled data into -v, --verbose         Increase verbosity (specify multiple times for more) -l                    (Optional) table name within database to write crawled data to
 ```
 ## Targets File